Aashay7/NERF_/README.md

 Implementation of 3D View Synthesis using classical Volumetric Rendering and Ray Sampling.
 This implementation is based on the paper [Representing Scenes as Neural Radiance Fields for View Synthesis
 ](https://www.matthewtancik.com/nerf) by `Mildenhall et al.` In this implementation, we experimented by using both `Tensorflow` and `Pytorch` for experimentation and implementation.
-The final training was carried out on `Carbonate-DL` and `Carbonate-GPU` and the tensorflow code was used for that.
+The final training was carried out on `Carbonate-DL` and `Carbonate-GPU` and the tensorflow code was used.

 ### Team :